dayton-outar/shillings/docs/MARKETING/README.md

 - Build Buyer Persona

-- Determine competitors, stakeholders and overall landscape
+- Determine competitors, stakeholders and overall landscape.
+Remember to build infographic of critical processes in on-boarding and trading stocks on Stock Exchanges

 - Determine strategy for brand awareness